 Collection and immediate anonymization of the users’ IP (Internet Protocol) addresses,

-Collection of the anonymous MAC (Media Access Control) addresses of a user,
+Collection of the anonymous MAC (Media Access Control) addresses of a user,2.3Transmission of the anonymous HTTP (HyperText Transfer Protocol) Header,

 Transmission of the Principal’s data to a third party upon Principal’s request,